masud-rana44/course-registration/README.md

 ## 📝 Features

+1. **Course Selection**: User can select any course whatever he/she want.
+It immediately reflects in the cart ui.

-1. **Dynamic Course Rendering**: Every course is rendered dynamically.
+2. **Dynamic Course Rendering**: Every course is rendered dynamically.
 Whenever we need to add a new course, we just need to add that course data in our json.

-2. **Real Time Cart Updates**: The cart immediately reflects when we select a course.
+3. **Real Time Cart Updates**: The cart immediately reflects when we select a course.
 It displays available credit, the titles of selected courses, and the total price - all in real time.

-3. **User-Friendly React Toasts**: Whenever there is any error occur the application communicate with a friendly toast message.
+4. **User-Friendly React Toasts**: Whenever there is any error occur the application communicate with a friendly toast message.
 It enhance the user experience.

-4. **Responsive Layout**: Entire application is responsive.
+5. **Responsive Layout**: Entire application is responsive.
 It fit's all the devices according to the screen size of the user.

 ## 🧩 State Management Discussion